-Sets and que Sets and queries the waveform decision mode.

-Syntax command :CONFigure:WVCOmp AS

-query :CONFigure:WVCOmp?

-response AS AS = OFF, OUT, ALLOut

-Explanation command Sets the waveform decision mode.

-query Returns the current waveform decision mode as character

-data.

-Example : CONFIGURE : WV COMP OUT

-Sets the waveform decision mode to OUT.

-When allowed In the memory recorder function and the FFT function.

-Sets and que ries the waveform decision stop mode.

-Syntax command :CONFigure:CMPStop AS

-query :CONFigure:CMPStop?

-response AS $AS = GO, NG, G_N$

-Explanation command

-query Sets the stop mode during waveform decision.
-Returns the current stop mode as character data.

-Example : CONFIGURE : CM

-• Sets the stop mode during waveform decision to GO.
+Sets and que ries the waveform decision mode.
+Syntax command query response :CONFigure:WVCOmp A\$ :CONFigure:WVCOmp?
+A\$ E valuation AS = OFF, OOT, ALLOUT Explanation query Sets the waveform decision mode.
+Returns the current waveform decision mode as character data.
+Example :CONFIGURE:WV Sets the wave COMP OUT form decision mode to OUT.
+When allowed In the memor y recorder function and the FFT function. - Sets and que ries the waveform decision stop mode.
+Syntax command :CONFigure:CMPStop AS query :CONFigure:CMPStop? response $AS = GO, NG, G_N$ Explanation command Sets the stop mode during waveform decision. query Returns the current stop mode as character data.
+Example : CONFIGURE : CM PSTOP GO Sets the stop mode during waveform decision to GO.
 When allowed In the memor y recorder function and the FFT function.

-5
+Sets and que ries printer output.
+Syntax command :CONFigure:PRINt AS query :CONFigure:PRINt? response AS = OFF, ON Explanation command Sets the printer output. query Returns the currently set state of the printer output as character data.
+Example :CONFIGURE:PR Sets the print INT ON er output to ON.
+When allowed In the recorde er function.